sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 ![]({{ site.url }}{{ site.baseurl }}/images/NFL/Forty-Weight Scatter Plot.png)<!-- -->

 This plot provides a visual representation of how our clustering methodology was applied to the Forty-Yard Dash versus Weight.
-As expected, the clusters are clearly delineated: Cluster 2 points (Agile Players) occupy the bottom left, Cluster 3 points (Hybrid Builds) situated in the middle, and Cluster 1 points (Power Positions) are predominantly positioned towards the top right.
+As expected, the clusters are clearly delineated: **Cluster 3** points (Agile Players) occupy the bottom left, **Cluster 1** points (Hybrid Builds) are situated in the middle, and **Cluster 2** points (Power Positions) are predominantly positioned towards the top right on the plot.

+## Deep Regression Analysis